bourbonut/cpp-life-of-boids/README.md

 The GraphicalManager constructor initializes and manages OpenGL variables and our graphical variables to help us draw the shapes we want.

 Some of the tasks it is assigned are :
-- Creates the window
+- Creating the window
-- Sets up the shaders programs
+- Setting up the shaders programs
-- Activates the shaders programs
+- Activating the shaders programs
-- Creates the OpenGL buffers
+- Creating the OpenGL buffers
-- Initializes and defines variables needed to draw our shapes
+- Initializing and defines variables needed to draw our shapes
-- Links our key and mouse callback functions with OpenGL event management
+- Linking our key and mouse callback functions with OpenGL event management
-- Sets up the colors
+- Setting up the colors

 This class also implements a method called "mainLoop" that, when called, executes one loop.
 Namely, it launches the calculations of the next positions of the Agents making them move and then proceeds to draw them. </br>
 It's possible to draw the agents either as triangles or as points, even though at small number of agents it does not affect performance.
 We created a class "AgentDisplayer", called by GraphicalManager, implementing DotDisplayer and TriangleDisplayer to take care of the correct display conditionally.